DerrykMac/DerrykMac/README.md

 ## Things I've Done
 - Made several render engines using OpenGL, OpenTK, Native C++ and Pygame
+- A Macro to Wipe non important files from a computer and fix the wallpaper for a school
 - Made a custom file format for saving non-object data types
-- Developed several Indi games (non fully released)
+- Developed several Indie games (non fully released)
 - Made a Doom-style raytracer with python
 - Worked on various websites and apps
 - Made an AI chatbot